Export of GTP-U Information in IP Flow Information Export (IPFIX)

 combination of GTP-U TEID, GTP-U PDU Type, and GTP-U QFI attributes.

-It is possible that within the same PDU session there might be
+It is possible that for a single PDU session there might be multiple

 In another scenario when multiple 5G slices share the same UPF, each